sunfishcode/basic-text/docs/background.md

 Escape sequences can cause a wide variety of side effects.
 Plain text shouldn't be able to have side effects.

-## Deprecated codepoints
+## Deprecated scalar values

 U+0149, U+0673, U+0F77, U+0F79, U+17A3, and U+17A4 are officially deprecated,
 "their use is strongly discouraged", and they have recommended replacements.

-U+2329 and U+232A have canonical equivalents with diffferent appearances so their use is deprecated and it's not recommended to automatically replace them with their canonical equivalents.
+U+2329 and U+232A have canonical equivalents with different appearances so their use is deprecated and it's not recommended to automatically replace them with their canonical equivalents.

-## Not-recomended unit name codepoints with singleton canonical decompositions
+## Not-recommended scalar values with singleton canonical decompositions

 Unicode [recommends] the "regular letter" forms be used in preference to the dedicated unit characters for U+2126 OHM SIGN, U+212A KELVIN SIGN,